 - Rats naturally have a pleasant perfume-like scent.

-- Rats have excellent memories, and once rats learn a navigation route, they never forget it.
+- Rats have excellent memories, and once they learn a navigation route, they never forget it.

 Humanely Keep Rodents Out of Your Home

 Glue traps and poisons are futile, dangerous to humans, and extremely cruel, as animals often spend days suffering before eventually dying in agony.
 Poisons are highly toxic to humans and pose risks to companion animals and nontarget wildlife who come into contact with them or with the bodies of poisoned rodents.
-Glue traps also pose risks to all small animals as well as posing disease risks to humans (Health Canada and the Centers for Disease Control and Prevention both caution against their use).
+Glue traps also pose risks to all small animals as well as posing disease risks to humans (the Centers for Disease Control and Prevention cautions against their use).
 Furthermore, lethal methods never work to keep rodents away in the long run and will actually backfire.
 This is because when animals are killed or otherwise removed, the resultant spike in the food supply causes accelerated breeding among survivors and newcomers—and this means increased populations!

 Effective rodent-control programs are integrative and adaptive and focus on repellents, deterrents, and exclusion.
 Rodents are attracted to areas with adequate food sources and shelter, both indoors and outdoors.
 Eliminate access to food by keeping counter surfaces, floors, and cabinets free of crumbs and storing dry food and pet food in chew-proof containers.
 Seal trash (use bungee cords on lids), pick up your animal companions’ food at night and never feed them outdoors, pick up fallen fruit and vegetables in orchards and gardens if possible, and never feed wildlife.
 Reduce hiding places by keeping grass and vegetation trimmed back and by storing outdoor furniture, grills and barbecues, and wood piles away from buildings.

 Next, determine where the animals are entering and frequenting by using a flashlight to locate entry points such as holes and cracks, gaps around pipes and doors, etc. (Rats can slip into buildings through quarter-size holes, and mice can squeeze into dime-size holes.)
-Feces and signs of chewing or food-storing can also help determine the places that rodents frequent.
+Feces and signs of chewing or food storing can also help determine the places that rodents frequent.
 Repel rodents by using ammonia-soaked rags or cotton balls (animals won’t like the smell and will leave), an indoor/outdoor radio (set to rock music or talk radio), or a strobe light.
-Once animals have left, seal entry points using foam sealant, steel wool, hardware cloth, or metal flashing.
+Once animals have been repelled, seal entry points temporarily using steel wool or insulation.
+Once you’re sure animals are gone, cover the area with foam sealant, hardware cloth, or metal flashing.

 Live-Trapping Mice and Rats